paulacodes/NYelpU/README.md

 # NYelpU
-An analysis of Yelp restaurants in proximity to New York University.
+An analysis of Yelp restaurants in proximity to New York University, according to their prices, ratings, and cuisines.

-This project analyzes restaurant prices, ratings, and cuisines as listed on Yelp, based on their distances from NYU's main campus.